DominicSamoes/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 9, C program that prints all possible combinations of single-digit numbers.
 Task 10, C program  that prints all possible different combinations of two digits.
 Task 11, C program that prints all possible different combinations of three digits.
+Task 12, C program that prints all possible combinations of two two-digit numbers.